Best Cybersecurity Software Platforms for Real-Time Alerts

 Best Fit

-Organizations running predominantly Microsoft infrastructure — Microsoft 365, Entra ID, Azure — that want a cloud-native SIEM deeply integrated with their existing security stack.
+Organizations on Microsoft 365, Entra ID, and Azure that want a cloud-native SIEM tied to their existing stack.

 6. Elastic Security